kermit4/first_16_hours_of_rust/README.md

 ./udp_uploader /etc/passwd 127.0.0.1:34254
 ```

-should result in a file called "f000.." with the same content
+should result in a file of the same content named by its sha256

-## DONE:
-	* retransmission
-	* transmission window scaling
-## TODO:
-	* reduce code duplication and break up long receive() function